b-karl/KBIC65/README.md

 - Settle on an image to use, crop it to only the part you want to place on the PCB.
 I settled on a NASA SDO image.
 <img src="./img/sun/color_4k.png" width="600">

 - JLCPCB and probably other PCB manufacturers can print at a resolution of about 0.15 mm which is equivalent to about 169 DPI.
 This means you should try to use 169 DPI or less, I used 169 DPI.
 Resize your image so that the resolution of the image at your selected DPI gives you the size you want on the board.
-I wanted my sun to be approx 90 mm high so I resized to 600px high, which results in an image 90.2 mm high at 169 DPI.
+I wanted my sun to be approximately 90 mm high so I resized to 600px high, which results in an image 90.2 mm high at 169 DPI.
 <img src="./img/sun/grayscale_600.png" width="600">

 - Use a dithering tool to dither your image and create a dithered copy.
 I strongly recommend [Ditherlicious](https://29a.ch/ditherlicious/) but you can look around for other tools you have handy.